Still from short movie Believe Again Historias en Kilometros

 We will start with a brief historical overview of the EU’s engagement in international cultural relations.
 This history displays a trajectory marked by change, experimentation, and ongoing uncertainty.
 Despite the firm belief that culture should become a stand-alone goal for sustainable development, peace and security, several instances have shown that it is also a battlefield dominated by a fight over interests between global, regional and national powers.
 How to deal effectively with this duality of culture as being both a promise and a threat to international relations?
 How to envisage a form of international cultural relations that moves away from propaganda and soft power, enabling more inclusive and democratic approaches to culture?

-After this historical overview there will a short film will be projected, produced by ‘Historias en Kilómetros’, a community-based filmmaking lab based in Colombia.
+After this historical overview a short film will be projected, produced by ‘Historias en Kilómetros’, a community-based filmmaking lab based in Colombia.
 This provides an example of what inclusive international cultural relations could look like, and forms a stepping stone to the discussion that follows.
 Afterwards, a diverse group of speakers actively working in the field of international cultural relations will discuss the challenges the EU faces today, its key dilemmas, and where its greatest potential lies.
 How do these different actors see Europe’s role — and what needs to change for culture to truly contribute to a more just and peaceful world?

 Speakers